How To: IELTS Band 7+ On A Budget

 Keep in mind that the examiner may not read the whole essay, so write salient points first.
 Your conclusion (where applicable) is also important.

 • Use words with the correct application.
-If the meaning or appropriate use of a word is unclear to you, it’s safer to avoid using it in your essay.
+If the meaning or appropriate use of a word is unclear to you, do avoid using it in your essay.

 • Keep your sentences simple.
-It is safer than using advanced vocabulary inappropriately and lose marks.
+It is better than using big grammar inappropriately and lose marks.

 • Write legibly if paper-based.
 Keep your pencil sharp and erase your mistakes properly.

 In my opinion, the structure is more important than the content in part 2.
-What I mean is that your ideas don’t have to be super smart but they should answer the question in a well structured writing.
+Your ideas don’t have to be super smart but you should be able to arrange them properly.

 General tips